LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

        atom_codes(Atom, String).

 This Logtalk feature can be used to allow compilation of legacy Prolog code without the need of changing the sources.
-When used, is advisable to set the :ref:`portability <flag_portability>` compiler flag to ``warning`` in order to more easily identify source files that are likely non-portable across Prolog compilers.
+When used, it is advisable to set the :ref:`portability <flag_portability>` compiler flag to ``warning`` in order to more easily identify source files that are likely non-portable across Prolog compilers.